Nestoro/react-new/README.md

 ### v0.0.3
 - audit fix to get rit of a lot of vunerabilities
 - changed entry Point to FunctionComponent because in all projects i used this boilerplate there was no reason not to do so (and even reason to do so)
+- removed windows specific stuff since react-native-windows doesn't seem to receive a update any time soon

 ### v0.0.2
 - Removed Redux because its functionality is now provided through react hooks